Hierarchy of Plans

 It is the applicant’s responsibility to obtain all other necessary permits, including but not limited to services such as gas, plumbing, power, water, possibly private sewage that are required for the development.
 These permits ensure that your construction is done in accordance with Provincial codes and the Safety Codes Act.
 Superior Safety Codes Inc. is an accredited agency authorized by Alberta Municipal Affairs that is accountable to issue the above permits for the M.D. of Smoky River No. 130.
 Permits are available at https://superiorsafetycodes.com or by calling the Edmonton branch at 1-866-999-4777.

-Application for Permit: Application is to be submitted to the Development Officer on FORM A Development Permit and accompanied by a non-refundable application fee.
+Application for Permit: Application is to be submitted to the Development Officer on FORM A Development Permit and accompanied by a non-refundable application fee as passed by Council.
+The Development permit application form can be email to the Development Officer and the fee may be processed electronically.
 The Development Officer may require additional information to accompany the original permit application.
 Once all the required information is submitted, the Development Officer will then deem the application complete.
 Time limits are outlined on the permit application form.

 We encourage you to contact the Development Officer, prior to applying to verify what type of additional information may be required.